Chef Kawate is serving French-inspired food at Florilege Tokyo, an exciting French-inspired restaurant.

-The goodbyes from our hosts was beyond gracious.
+The goodbyes from our hosts were beyond gracious.
 When we got to the bottom of the long stairwell, the chef and manager were outside, bowing and waving us gently into the night.
-We walked about 100 feet from the restaurant and decided to look back before turning the corner, and sure enough the chef and manager were STILL BOWING!
+We walked about 100 feet from the restaurant and decided to look back before turning the corner, and sure enough, the chef and manager were STILL BOWING!

 If we could, we would bow back now in appreciation for our terrific meal at Florilege Tokyo.